Charleston Boating Accident Lawyers

 At Clawson Fargnoli Utsey, LLC, we work with a team of investigators, medical professionals, economists, and other specialists who help us determine how the accident occurred, its effects on your life, and, most importantly, who is liable.

-Liability & Damages in Boat Accident Cases
+Who Can Be Held Liability in Boat Accident Cases

 Determining who is responsible for a boating accident is important, as injured victims generally must bring a case against the liable person or party to recover compensation for their damages.
 The circumstances surrounding the crash are also important, as they typically point to who caused the accident and, therefore, who is responsible for the resulting damages.